 Follow these tips to keep you and your family warm and well in extremely cold weather.

-- Have regular hot drinks and at least one hot meal a day if possible.
+- Have regular hot drinks and eat at least one hot meal a day if possible.
 Eating regularly helps keep energy levels up during winter.

 - Wear several light layers of warm clothes (rather than one chunky layer).

-- Keep as active as possible.
+- Keep as active in your home as possible.

-Icy pavements and roads can very slippery.
+Icy pavements and roads can be very slippery.
 Take extra care if you go out and wear boots or shoes with good grip on the soles.
 The Met Office advises putting grit or cat litter on paths and driveways to lessen the risk of slipping.
 It adds that you should wait until the roads have been gritted if you're travelling by car.
-The Highways Agency offers useful advice on travelling in snow and freezing conditions.
+The Highways Agency offers useful advice for road users on travelling in snow and freezing conditions.

 Bear in mind that black ice on pavements or roads might not be clearly visible, and that compacted snow may turn to ice and become slippery.